 We touched down in Thailand early Friday evening and brisked our way to the immigration desk faster than anybody else on our flight.
 We hoped to beat the crowds and slide straight through passport control with our stamps, but our brains forgot to remind us that we’re in one of the busiest airports in all Southeast Asia.
 We arrived at immigration to flocks of holidaymakers, equally as eager to exit and enjoy the entertainment, eateries, environment and ecstasy of all else beginning with E.

 Opting for the freeway for an extra 25 Baht to our fare got us to our hotel much quicker.
 By this time, it was 11pm.
 We spent at least an hour in the immigration queue.
 Adding to that, our flight was delayed by an hour, making our arrival much later than initially expected.
-Our hotel was strategically booked nearby the infamous Khao San Road.
-So, considering our jet lag and enthusiasm to reminisce, we headed straight out in search of a local Chang beer.
+Our hotel was strategically booked near the infamous Khao San Road; close enough to party central, but far away enough to escape the noise of EDM music in the early hours of the morning.
+The location of the hotel (Amarin Inn) is ideal for couples who like to retreat for peace and quiet at the end of the night but also be in close proximity to the hustle and bustle of Khao San Road to meet other travelers.
+Considering our jet lag and enthusiasm to reminisce, we headed straight out in search of a local Chang beer.

 The street that never sleeps – Khao San Road